jlink/property-based-testing/pbt-java/src/test/java/pbt/hwayne/can_afford.md

 }
 ```

-The report shows are more or less equal distribution between the two cases:
+The report shows that there is more or less equal distribution between the two cases:

 ```
 Can Afford Properties:total limit of budget used for afford] (1000) bill can be afforded =